celo-org/docs/blog/03-04-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2.md

 ![Empty Contract](./images/replace_with_empty_contract.png)

-### Import OpenZeppelin contracts in our contract
+### Importing OpenZeppelin contracts in our contract

-OpenZeppelin is one of the most trustworthy open-source library to build smart contract, so we will import 2 contract from the **@openzeppelin/contracts** package we previously installed in our project.
+OpenZeppelin is one of the most trustworthy open-source libraries to build smart contracts.
+Therefore, we will import two contracts from the **@openzeppelin/contracts** package, which we previously installed in our project.

-At the top of our contract, under the **pragma** statement and before the **contract** keyword.
-We will add:
+At the top of our contract, below the **pragma** statement and before the **contract** keyword, we will add the following code:

 ```js
 import '@openzeppelin/contracts/security/ReentrancyGuard.sol';